 The route crossing Lendbreen seems to have worked in an opposite way to mountain passes in the Alps and in the Himalayas.
-In these mountains, passes were often closed during climatic cold periods due to glacier advances.
+In these mountains, glacier advances often closed passes during climatic cold periods.
 In contrast, the route crossing Lendbreen would only have allowed horses to pass during periods with snow covering the rough ground.

-Before we started fieldwork at Lendbreen, we were told a local story about the discovery of a sled there in the 1960s.
+Before we started fieldwork at Lendbreen, we heard a local story about the discovery of a sled there in the 1960s.
 There are a number of such stories of fantastic discoveries from the ice in our county (including one about a mammoth, which absolutely cannot be true), and we did not put too much faith in it.
-A check of the area where the sled was supposed to have melted out gave nothing.
+We checked the area, where the sled was supposed to have melted out but no luck.

 The fieldwork in the pass area has shown, however, that there may be some truth to the story.
 The giant slingshot-like object found in the pass, together with a similar piece, are what is known locally as a “tong”.
 They were used to secure the load on sleds carrying fodder (read more here).

 Incredibly, we may even have found remains of such fodder.
-More than 60 cut branches have been recovered from the site, mainly in the pass area where preservation conditions are good.
-They have been examined by specialists.
+We recovered more than 60 cut branches from the site, mainly in the pass area where preservation conditions are good.
+Specialists have examined them.
 Their analysis show that the branches probably are the remains of leaf fodder.
 This is not a trivial question, as transporting leaf fodder on sleds or on packhorses at nearly 2000 m during wintertime must surely have been a daunting task.
-We have radiocarbon-dated five samples of the leaf fodder, which covered the period AD 700-1400.
+We have radiocarbon-dated five samples of the leaf fodder, which cover the period AD 700-1400.